Scan & Deliver FAQ

 In providing the Scan & Deliver service, the DiMenna-Nyselius Library at Fairfield University will responsibly administer Section 108(d) of Title 17, United States Code, and related subsections, including Sections 108(a) and (g).

-If a library questions whether a given request complies with the foregoing requirements, the request will enter a separate workflow for consultation with the librarian before a decision is made whether to fill the request by the Scan & Deliver service.
+If a library questions whether a request complies with these requirements, the request will enter a separate workflow for consultation with the librarian before a decision is made.